Praful095/Madhav-Sales-Dashboard/README.md

 4. Build the Dashboard
 Sales Performance Overview:

-Create visuals like Line Charts, Bar Charts, and Cards to display total sales, profit, and quantity over time.
+Created visuals like Line Charts, Bar Charts, and Cards to display total sales, profit, and quantity over time.
-Use the order_date field to show trends over different periods.
+Used the order_date field to show trends over different periods.
-Geographical Analysis:

-Use Map or Filled Map visuals to display sales distribution by state and city.
-Ensure you use the state and city columns from the order table.
-Product Performance:

-Create visuals to display sales by category and sub_category from the details table.
+Created visuals to display sales by category and sub_category from the details table.
-Use Pie Charts, Tree Maps, or Bar Charts to show top-selling and least-selling products.
+Used Pie Charts, Tree Maps, or Bar Charts to show top-selling and least-selling products.
 Customer Insights:

-Create visuals to analyze customer data such as sales by customer_name.
+Created visuals to analyze customer data such as sales by customer_name.
-Use demographic data if available in the order table.
+Used demographic data  available in the order table.
 Channel Performance:

-Although not directly provided in the CSV files, if you have channel information, include visuals to compare performance across different channels.
 Time-Based Trends:

-Use Line Charts and Area Charts to display sales trends over different periods.
+Used Line Charts and Area Charts to display sales trends over different periods.
 Highlight peak sales periods and compare them to off-peak periods.
 Operational Metrics: